 Get to Know Concord Law School

 Concord Law School is the leading online legal education provider in the U.S., offering both Juris Doctor (JD) and Executive Juris Doctor (EJD) degree programs.
 Thousands of students have graduated from Concord since it opened its virtual doors in 1998.
-Today, the School is part of Purdue University Global, a nonprofit institution within the world-renowned Purdue University system.
+Today, the School is part of Purdue University Global, a nonprofit institution within the world-renowned Purdue University system, and is accredited by the Committee of Bar Examiners of the State Bar of California.

 What fuels the Concord educational experience is its accessibility and affordability.
 Most students are working adults who live in areas where there is little or no access to a law school education.
 Concord's convenient, online programs meet the needs of those who are otherwise highly qualified but who cannot move their families or change their employment status to attend a traditional law program.